DamianB-BitFlipper/tezos-warranty/README.md

 ## Implementation

 This project implements a tokenized warranty NFT with an accompanying web-based DApp.
 Specifically, it implements FA2 tokens with additional admin functionality.
-The smart contract code can be found in the file \<LINK TO FILE>.
+The smart contract code can be found in the file [Warranty.mligo](./contracts/Warranty.mligo).
 The `web` directory contains the DApp code.

 ### Smart Contract Entrypoints